WEIU-TV: Analog-to-digital conversion

-WEIU-TV shut down its analog signal, over UHF channel 51, on February 17, 2009, the original target date on which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts.
+WEIU-TV shut down its analog signal, over UHF channel 51, on February 17, 2009, the original target digital television transition date.
 The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 51.

-Related channels

-In addition to its main station, WEIU-TV also operates "Your 13", a cable TV channel offered to Consolidated Communications subscribers that presents educational, sports, informational and local public access programming, as well as an overnight simulcast of WEIU-FM.
-Unlike WEIU-TV, some of the programs on "Your 13" are funded by commercials.
+WEIU-TV relocated its signal from channel 50 to channel 30 in 2019, as a result of the 2016 United States wireless spectrum auction.